itrocket-team/testnet_guides/celestia/BlockspaceRace/README.md

 # <img src="https://avatars.githubusercontent.com/u/54859940?s=200&v=4" style="border-radius: 50%; vertical-align: middle;" width="35" height="35" /> Celestia Node Setup Guide
-> for Celestia testnet — blockspacerace-0
+> For Celestia Testnet — blockspacerace-0

 Celestia is a new technology that powers, scales and secures Web3 applications.
 They introduced a new modular blockchain architecture that solves the core scaling problems of today’s blockchains.
 In this guide we will share our installation commands of a Celestia validator node with the help of <img src="https://itrocket.net//whiteLogoCrop.ico" style="border-radius: 50%; vertical-align: middle;" width="15" height="15" /> ITRocket Team  services.

-If you want to see setup guides for bridge, full or light node they can be found here:
+Guides for bridge, full or light node can be found here:
 | Setup Full node           | [Link](https://github.com/itrocket-team/testnet_guides/blob/main/celestia/BlockspaceRace/full.md) |
 |---------------------------|-------------------------------------|
 | Setup Bridge node         | [Link](https://github.com/itrocket-team/testnet_guides/blob/main/celestia/BlockspaceRace/bridge.md) |